georgeflanagin/parsec4/README.md

 OK, you *could* do this.
 A more usual approach inside a Python program might be to define each of these results as a unique member of an `enum.Enum` because the value of the result is unimportant --- our program only needs to recognize it.
-Opcodes are usually given names in all caps for historical reasons; assembly languages were developed before all computers even supported lower case letters, and it helps with recognition.
+They are usually given names in all caps for historical reasons; assembly languages were developed before all computers even supported lower case letters, and it helps with recognition.